cb1kenobi/dojo-toolkit-module/trunk/profiles/README.txt

 Introduction
 *******************************************************************************

-The Dojo Module provides two build profiles: one for CDN builds and one for local builds.
+The Dojo Toolkit Module provides two build profiles: one for CDN builds and one for local builds.
 In order to perform a custom Dojo build, you need to download the source from the Dojo Toolkit's website.

 These instructions are intended for Linux/Unix like systems, but the concepts should work under Windows.
 The $ signifies the command prompt.